deepcurator/DCC/demo/run_all_modalities/README.md

 [Grobid](https://github.com/kermitt2/grobid) is used by the text2graph module to extract text from PDF files.

 ### Grobid Server
-Grobid needs Gradle to be built, and based on our tests we found Gradle 4.10 and Grobid 0.5.5 works smoothly together, and hence recommend using these versions.
+Grobid needs Gradle to be built, and based on our tests we found Gradle 4.10 and Grobid 0.5.5 works smoothly together, and hence we recommend using these versions.

 - Install [gradle-4.10](https://gradle.org/next-steps/?version=4.10&format=bin) using the instructions [here](https://docs.gradle.org/current/userguide/installation.html)
 - Download and extract [grobid-0.5.5](https://github.com/kermitt2/grobid/archive/0.5.5.zip)